VA Pension Planning

 - An applicant’s primary residence will remain an exempt asset, but the residential lot area cannot exceed two acres

 If you are currently receiving VA pension benefits or are interested in obtaining benefits, it is important to consult with an estate planning attorney that practices in VA planning.
 The qualification process for VA benefits can be complicated, particularly with the new rules taking effect, and the right attorney can devise legal strategies and employ planning techniques to help you qualify.

-At my office, we practice in VA pension planning and can work with you to find the best planning strategy for you.
+At our office, we practice in VA pension planning and can work with you to find the best planning strategy for you.

 Are you or your spouse a veteran?

-Tony is VA Certified in Covina and Temple City, which means he can assist you with potentially qualifying for a VA pension.
+Our attorneys are VA Certified in Covina and Temple City, which means we can assist you with potentially qualifying for a VA pension.

-Most of our clients in Covina or Temple City, CA have a problem satisfying the Mean Test for VA Pension or Aid and Attendance; however, this area of qualification is where our office can help.
+Most of our clients in Covina or Temple City, CA have a problem qualifying the “net worth” requirement; however, this area of qualification is where our office may be able to help.
 Through a special type of trust called a Veterans Asset Protection Trust, you may be able to qualify for VA pension benefits, yet protect your assets from probate and for your loved ones.

 We can help if you are a veteran or a spouse of a veteran and need assistance with VA Pension Planning or Aid and Attendance.
-If you live in Covina, Temple City or surrounding areas, please contact VA Certified attorney Tony at (626) 858-9378 or request a free consultation below.
+If you live in Covina, Temple City or surrounding areas, please contact VA Certified attorneys at (626) 858-9378 or request a free consultation below.

 Further Reading on VA Planning: